Counting Time YAH’s Way: Understanding the Biblical Calendar

 https://www.paypal.me/Yahrahn

-Will any of those fixed-date calendars keep the seasons in the correct months without a year of correction or a “leap” year?
+Again, will any of those fixed-date calendars keep the seasons in the correct months without a year of correction or a “leap” year?

-The short answer is: No. None of the fixed-date calendars can keep the seasons properly aligned indefinitely without some form of correction.
+The short answer again is: No. None of the fixed-date calendars can keep the seasons properly aligned indefinitely without some form of correction.
 Here’s why:

 The reality of creation